Skip to the main content

 • Strength Required Lift up to 10 kg

 Most radiological technologists work in hospitals or community clinics.
-Those who work in hospitals may work in a range of areas (such as emergency, operating room, mobile radiography, fluoroscopy, general radiography).
-Most work shifts and are sometimes on call.
+Those who work in hospitals may work in a range of areas.
+For example, they may work in the emergency department (ED), operating room (OR), or in mobile radiography, fluoroscopy, or general radiography.
+Working hours may include shift work and on-call duties.
 Those employed in community clinics work regular office hours.
 They may have to work some evenings and weekends.

 This is a physically demanding job.
 Radiological technologists are on their feet most of their shift.
 They handle and move equipment positioned at heights of about 2 metres.
 They lift accessory equipment weighing up to 10 kilograms.
 They also help position patients.
-If a patient is unable to move on their own, technologists ask other health care workers for help.
+If a patient is unable to move on their own, technologists may ask other health-care workers for help.

 Radiological technologists must follow strict radiation safety rules for themselves and their patients.
-They have to be prepared to respond to and manage emergencies.
+They must be prepared to respond to and manage emergencies.

 Interests & Abilities